-In 2013, Professor Chung received another $10,000 research grant from the Institute of Fraud Prevention (IFP) for her research study on the genetic basis for deception detection with Professor Chih-Chen Lee of Northern Illinois University.
-Professor Chung also received IFP’s support for a global fraud research project with Professor Chih-Chen Lee of Northern Illinois University, and Professor Sunita Mondal of Slippery Rock University.
+In 2013, Dr. Chung received another $10,000 research grant from the Institute of Fraud Prevention (IFP) for her research study on the genetic basis for deception detection with Professor Chih-Chen Lee of Northern Illinois University.
+Professor Chung also received IFP’s support for a global fraud research project with Professor Chih-Chen Lee of Northern Illinois University.

-In addition to academic research, Professor Chung is also very involved in the application of scientific research methods to solving business problems.
-Her MBA course Research has engaged students in over twenty client projects with executives from City of Pittsburgh, WQED, AllFacilities Energy Group, Ardex Americas, TingWall, Coca Cola, and others.
+In addition to academic research, Dr. Chung is also very involved in the application of scientific research methods to solving business problems.
+Her business students have engaged in over twenty client projects with executives from City of Pittsburgh, WQED, AllFacilities Energy Group, Ardex Americas, TingWall, Coca Cola, and others.
 At Chatham University, Dr. Chung advised the MIS/DSA Student Club, and the Women in Cybersecurity Club.
 Dr. Chung also served as the founding faculty sponsor of Computer Science Teacher Association (CSTA) Pittsburgh.

-To support evidence-based decision making, and scientific thinking in general, Professor Chung has served as Grant Awards judge for the 2012 and 2015 Intel International Science and Engineering Fair (ISEF) and judge for the 2013 Pittsburgh Regional Science and Engineering Fair (PRSEF).
+To support evidence-based decision making, and scientific thinking in general, Dr. Chung has served as Grant Awards judge for the 2012, 2015, and 2018 Intel International Science and Engineering Fair (ISEF) and judge for the 2013 Pittsburgh Regional Science and Engineering Fair (PRSEF).

-Professor Chung is member of Association of Information Systems, Academy of Management, Association of Computing Machinery, Society of Applied Research in Memory and Cognition, and Net Impact.
-Professor Chung was born and raised in Taiwan, and is a native speaker of Mandarin Chinese.
+Dr. Chung is member of Association of Information Systems and Association of Computing Machinery.
+Dr. Chung was born and raised in Taiwan, and is a native speaker of Mandarin Chinese.
 Professor Chung moved to Pittsburgh, PA, on a full scholarship to the PhD Program in the Psychology Department at the University of Pittsburgh, after completing a Bachelors of Science degree in Psychology at National Taiwan University.